Lovell Pinkney

-Lovell Pinkney (born August 18, 1972) is an American former professional football tight end, wide receiver, and linebacker.
-He was an All-conference player at the University of Texas and a fourth round draft pick of the St. Louis Rams of the National Football League (NFL).
-He was with the Rams for two seasons, the Green Bay Packers for the 1997 training camp and with the Grand Rapids Rampage of the Arena Football League (AFL) for one season.
+Lovell Pinkney (born August 18, 1972) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was an all-conference player playing college football for the Texas Longhorns and a fourth round draft pick of the St. Louis Rams in the 1995 NFL draft.
+He was with the Rams for two seasons, the Green Bay Packers for the 1997 training camp and with the AFL's Grand Rapids Rampage.

 Early life

 Pinkney was born in Washington, DC and played high school football at Anacostia High School in Washington, D.C.
 He had been spotted by his high school football coach as a talent while playing football and basketball in junior high school, and enticed him to go to high school and play football instead of selling drugs on the corner, which is what he had been doing.
 He helped lead Anacostia to the DCIAA East title in 1991.

 He finished his career as first-team selection to the Washington Post All-Met football team, Washington, DC player of the year and a Parade All-American.

 He was recruited by several big schools including Miami and Syracuse, but chose Texas.